-2024 Implementation Program Summary Evaluation Status engagement, the City shall conduct an annual Housing Commission and City Council before being submitted to Element review by providing opportunities for public the State. engagement and discussion in conjunction with the State requirement of a written review of the General Plan by Status: Continue April 1 of each year (per Government Code Section 65400).
+Imnleme Implementation Program Summary Evaluation Status LValuation pertaining to the granting of density bonus.
+6.11 Identify Barriers to Infill Development Ongoing The City continues to welcome the facilitation of infill The City of Waterford will implement a program to development and the development of underutilized identify barriers to infill development.
+The concept will parcels. be to facilitate development of infill areas and underdeveloped parcels prior to annexation and Status: Continue urbanization of agricultural land.
+6.12 Public Engagement/General Plan Consistency Ongoing Every year, Planning staff completes a Housing Element To promote continued opportunity for public Progress Report that is presented to the Planning engagement, the City shall conduct an annual Housing Commission and City Council before being submitted to Element review by providing opportunities for public the State. engagement and discussion in conjunction with the State requirement of a written review of the General Plan by Status: Continue April 1 of each year (per Government Code Section 65400).
 The City shall use the Planning Commission and City Council as an avenue for public input on housing issues, housing element implementation and General Plan consistency.
-The City shall complete the following tasks: Maintain the Draft General Plan Housing Element Review on the City's Website; Notice Planning Commission and City Council meeting in Spanish and English to enhance public awareness as well as post on the City's website; and Develop, as part of this process, a Housing Element/General Plan consistency matrix in which analyzes the consistency between the Housing Element policies and programs to the other Elements of the General Plan.
-Identify Barriers to Submittal of Building Permits The City continues to identify ways to streamline the 6.13 Ongoing for Residential Housing permitting process for building permits.
+The City shall complete the following tasks: Maintain the Draft General Plan Housing Element Review on the City's Website; Notice Planning Commission and City Council meeting in Spanish and English to enhance public awareness as well as post on the City's website; and Develop, as part of this process, a Housing Element/General Plan consistency matrix in which analyzes the consistency consistency matrix in which analyzes the consistency

+Implementation Program Summary Status Evaluation between the Housing Element policies and programs to the other Elements of the General Plan.
+6.13 Identify Barriers to Submittal of Building Permits Ongoing The City continues to identify ways to streamline the for Residential Housing permitting process for building permits.
 The City of Waterford shall track the time between a residential development receiving approval for a Status: Continue housing development and submittal of a building permit for that housing development.
-The City will identify areas to shorten the length of time and if appropriate,

-Implementation Program Summary Status Evaluation modify City standards and requirements.
+The City will identify areas to shorten the length of time and if appropriate, modify City standards and requirements.
 Goal VII Opportunities for Energy Conservation 7.1 Weatherization and Energy Conservation for Ongoing The City will continue to distribute information on Existing Dwelling Units currently available weatherization and energy The City shall continue to post and distribute conservation programs in conjunction with housing information on currently available weatherization and rehabilitation. energy conservation programs in conjunction with housing rehabilitation.
 Provide information at City Hall Status: Continue on Modesto Irrigation District weatherization and energy assistance programs.
-7.2 Energy Conservation for New Construction Ongoing The City continues to enforce State requirements for The City shall enforce State requirements, including energy conservation in new residential projects and Title 24 requirements, for energy conservation in new encourage residential developers to employ additional residential projects and encourage residential developers energy conservation measures. to employ additional energy conservation measures with respect to the siding of buildings, landscaping, and solar Status: Continue access.
-Any landscaping and development design guidelines by the City will include consideration of energy and resource conservation.
-Goal VIII Promotion of Equal Housing Opportunities 8.1 Task Force to Determine the Effectiveness of Ongoing The City continues to support the County's Existing Programs establishment of an inter-agency task force to determine The City will support the County establishment of an the effectiveness of existing programs. inter-agency task force to determine the effectiveness of existing programs in complying with Federal equal Status: This program will be modified to provide
+7.2 Energy Conservation for New Construction Ongoing The City continues to enforce State requirements for The City shall enforce State requirements, including energy conservation in new residential projects and Title 24 requirements, for energy conservation in new encourage residential developers to employ additional residential projects and encourage residential developers energy conservation measures. to employ additional energy conservation measures with respect to the siding of buildings, landscaping, and solar Status: Continue